NormandErwan/ArucoUnity/README.md

 ## Camera calibration

 - Open the `Assets/ArucoUnity/Scenes/Calibration`.
-- Configure the `Undistortion Type` and the `Camera Id` properties of the `ArucoCameraWebcam` in the scene. - The `CameraParametersFilePath` is optional: it will point to `Assets/ArucoUnity/Calibrations/` is not set.
+- Configure the `Undistortion Type` and the `Camera Id` properties of the `ArucoCameraWebcam` in the scene.
+The `CameraParametersFilePath` is optional: it will be filled automatically.
 - Activate the `ArucoCalibrator` corresponding to the selected `Undistortion Type`.
 - Configure the `Calibration Board` used by the prefab according to the board you're going to use to calibrate your camera.
 Create a board with the Creation scene if you don't have any and print the generated image.
 - Run the scene and interact with the UI to calibrate your camera.
 The calibration file will be automatically created and saved when the 'Calibrate' button is triggered.